gautada/crond-container/README.md

-# Container - crond
+# crond

 A container to hold and run a crond daemon.
-This container will  holds multiple "services" that provided various tasks that make sense to be scheduled.
+This container will  holds multiple scripts that provided various tasks that make sense to be scheduled.
 This container can run independently or as part of a kubernets cron serivce.

 ## Configuration